-My name is Santy Baidal.
+My name is Santy Barrera Baidal.
 I’m Guancavilca from my maternal line.
-They come from a Comunero background in Santa Elena Peninsula, Ecuador – an ethnic identity that describes the current situation of the Guancavilcas in their collective territories as Indigenous people.
-My paternal line comes from an Indo-mestizo background – an ethnic identity that describes their mixed-Indgenoud ancestry (Montubio, Kichwa) as assimilated Indigenous people in mainstream Ecuadorian society.
+They come from a Comunero background in Santa Elena Peninsula, Ecuador – an ethnic identity that describes the current situation of the Guancavilca People in their collective territories.
+My paternal line is Indo-mestizo – an ethnic identity that highlights their mixed-Indigenous heritage as Ecuadorians in modern society.

 I spent my college years exploring my mixed-Indigenous identity through Voices of Indigenous People – a student organization that aimed to promote Indigenous cultures with its members on and off campus in Middlebury, Vermont.
-As Co-President of V.I.P., I continued the legacy by providing a space where Indigenous college students expressed their identity, opinions, concerns, and ideas to the community at large.
+As Co-President of Voices of Indigenous Peoples, I continued the legacy by providing a space where Indigenous college students expressed their identity, opinions, concerns, and ideas to the community at large.

-My mother told me stories of my great-grandparents, my relatives, and my ancestors.
-When she was a child, her grandparents took her and her sisters to their village during festive ceremonies, vacation breaks, and even on weekends.
-She remembers how Comuneros in a that particular village respected each others’ land while also acknowledging their lands as indivisible territory of collective Indigenous families.
-Because of oral tradition and my independent research on Silvia Alvarez’s De Huancavilca a Comuneros, I was able to understand my reality as a Guancavilca removed from my Comunero experience in the communities of Palmar de Data, Playas, El Morro, Jipijapa, and San Antonio – and as an Indigenous young man living my reality in urban New York metro area.
+My mother shared her oral tradition of her grandparents, relatives, and ancestors.
+When she was a child, her grandparents visited their village during their summer vacations, weekends, and important holidays.
+She remembers how her people in Data respected each others’ family territory boundaries while also acknowledging their lands as indivisible territory of the Guancavilca Nation.
+Because of oral tradition and my independent research on Silvia Alvarez’s De Huancavilca a Comuneros, I was able to understand my experience as a Guancavilca descendant – removed from my Comunero experience in the communities of Palmar de Data, Playas, El Morro, Jipijapa, and San Antonio – and as an Indigenous young man living my reality in urban New York metro area.

-Silvia spent decades learning Comunero life in Chanduy, El Real Alto, Santa Elena, and other Comunas, which are closely tied to each other and share a Guancavilca heritage.
-Comuneros practice oral tradition, shamanism, textile weaving, and sustain a minga system in which they practice the gift of sharing, giving, and learning from each other within the limits of their respective communities.
+Silvia spent decades learning Comunero life in Chanduy, El Real Alto, Santa Elena, and other Comunas.
+Comuneros preserve their oral tradition, curanderismo, textile weaving, and sustain a minga system in which they practice the gift of sharing, giving, and learning from each other within the limits of their respective communities.

-Ecuadorian society does not fully recognize or respect Comunero Life of Santa Elena Peninsula as Indigenous people with collective rights to their territories.
-They consider them as “mestizos” because they speak Spanish and practice Catholicism.
-Ecuadorians believe Comuneros have assimilated into the national mestizo identity, when in fact, it’s the opposite.
-Comuneros explain the practice of acculturating is a millennial tactic passed down by their ancestors to adapt to the surrounding politics at every turn of a new era.
+Ecuadorian society did not fully recognize or respect Comunero Life on Santa Elena Peninsula till 2003 and still does not acknowledge their tribal territories.
+They consider them as “mestizos” because they speak Spanish and are Catholics.
+Ecuadorians believe Comuneros have “successfully” assimilated to the national mestizo identity, when in fact, it’s the opposite.
+Comuneros explain the practice of acculturating is a millennial tactic passed by their ancestors to adapt to the surrounding reality at every turn of a new era.
 The first group of people in Santa Elena were the Vegas.
 Then, the Vegas became the Valdivia, the Valdivia became the Chorrera, and so forth.